By the Last Token Gaming Staff

 Look, we’re going to avoid the cliche: We know how awful 2016 was.
 It’s been repeated ad nauseum on your Facebook feed on a daily basis, so don’t expect us to walk you through it again here!
 Rather than lament what transpired throughout the calendar year, we’re sticking to what we do best here: talking about gaming.
 And why not?
 It’s not going to start any heated political arguments or remind you of a departed celebrity we lost.
 At least….we hope not?

 With that in mind, the LTG staff decided to revisit one of our favorite pieces from 2014, when we each selected the top five games we played all throughout that year.
 The criteria for this list remains the same, as it’s not limited to games released within the calendar year.
-Instead, it’s the five games that we played and loved the most, the ones that sucked us in and happily consumed hours As celebrity after celebrity was flung from this mortal coil and the presidential election reached new levels of absurdity with each passing day, these games gave us escapism that was sorely needed.
+Instead, it’s the five games that we played and loved the most, the ones that sucked us in and happily consumed hours of our lives.
+As celebrity after celebrity was flung from this mortal coil and the presidential election reached new levels of absurdity with each passing day, these games gave us escapism that was sorely needed.

 As always, we thank you dearly for your support in our third year of operation.
 What were YOUR top five games that got you through this year?
 Let us know in the comments!